jamescooke/blog/content/1301-setting-up-this-homepage-with-pelican.rst

 #####################################

 :date: 2013-01-20 17:25:00
-:tags: github, python, pelican
+:tags: pelican
-:summary: Using Pelican to generate this blog, a move away from Jekyll and to some pure Python.
+:summary: Using Pelican to generate this blog, a move away from Jekyll and to
+          some pure Python.

 This page has been through a lot in the last ten years.